Richmond, North Yorkshire: Arts

 The official gallery of Middlesbrough-born artist Mackenzie Thorpe is located in the town.
 Richmond local Lucy Pittaway was also chosen as the official artist for the Tour de Yorkshire from 2016 to 2018.

 Richmondshire Concerts is a classical music society that puts on six concerts a year, generally of chamber music, at the Influence Church.
 The society has an average of 250 annual subscribers from North Yorkshire and the North East.

 Richmond Live was an annual music festival held every August on a riverside venue known as "The Batts", notable headliners included The Lightning Seeds and The Hoosiers.
 The festival was cancelled permanently by the organisers following the 2019 event due to a lack of sustainability.

 Cinema and theatre

-Richmond has a two-screen cinema that opened in 2007 in the former railway station the town was also home to the one screen Zetland Cinema, between from 1937 until its closure in 1983, the building was then sold to become a religious centre for the local Pentecostal Church, as of 2020 it is owned by the Influence Church, and also houses a food bank serving the local area.
+Richmond has a three-screen cinema that opened in 2007 in the former railway station the town was also home to the one screen Zetland Cinema, between from 1937 until its closure in 1983, the building was then sold to become a religious centre for the local Pentecostal Church, as of 2020 it is owned by the Influence Church, and also houses a food bank serving the local area.

 The Georgian Theatre Royal in Richmond, built in 1788, is the UK's most complete 18th century theatre.
-A decline in the fortunes of theatre led to closure in 1848 and it was used as a warehouse until 1963 when the theatre was restored and reopened, with a museum added in 1979, after renovation in 2003, a new block providing services and access was added next to the original auditorium.
+A decline in the fortunes of theatre led to closure in 1848 and it was used as a warehouse until 1963 when the theatre was restored and reopened, with a museum added in 1979, After renovation in 2003, a new block providing services and access was added next to the original auditorium.